LMSCloud/koha-plugin-karlsruhe-library-card-federation/README.md

   * The URL of the central card service
   * The API key of the central card service
   * Remote service IPs, that are allowed to access the service
-  * Local debarment types that signal, that a local card shoudl be blocked within the federation
+  * Local debarment types that signal, that a local card should be blocked within the federation
   * A debarment type to set if a foreign cards is blocked
   * A comment to set with debarments of foreign cards
 * API functions to check the local status of a local library card
   * Check the local cards status using: /api/v1/contrib/kalibfed/card_status/{card_number}
   * Push a status update of a remote card: /api/v1/contrib/kalibfed/card_status
 * An API function the check a remote card with in the Koha staff interface
-* An implementation to check the status of foreign cards udn push status update of local cards to the central card service
+* An implementation to check the status of foreign cards and to push status updates of local cards to the central card service
 * A batch function to check local cards regularly for changes (deletes or new debarments) in order to push the changes to the central service
 * A batch function to update all foreign cards based on the status received from the central service